SpinStabilized/dbot/README.md

 ```sh
 docker-compose -f "docker-compose.yml" up -d --build
 ```
 6. If you are using Docker and add any modules with `pipenv install`, make sure you freeze the environment before you run the Docker compose.
-If you are in a *nix shell (Linux, WSL, OS X) there is a convinience script included
+If you are in a *nix shell (Linux, WSL, OS X) there is a convenience script included
 ```sh
 ./freeze.sh
 ```